phegstrom/Calendar-ECE458/README.md

  `$ npm install`

 #### View production version
-The app is being hosted at [https://socal.nodejitsu.com](https://socal.nodejitsu.com)
+The app is being hosted at [https://socal.nodejitsu.com](https://socal.nodejitsu.com).
+Please do not use any of the buttons in the ribbon bar except for Log in / Log out.
+The other buttons like 'createGroup' or 'execQuery' were for developement testing purporses and were accidently left in the production version!

 #### Running the app locally
  1. Navigate to the project directory